andrewrgoss/andrewrgoss.com/content/about.md

 I help clients translate large amounts of fragmented data into smarter optimization of marketing/advertising dollars through technical expertise combined with human marketing savviness and business acumen.
 As a consultant, I strive to consistently provide quality ongoing services, on-time deliverables, and open communication around project status, risks, and challenges.
 I am results-oriented, well-organized, self-motivated, and I work to build strong relationships with my clients and team members.

 With the rate at which technology changes, you can never stop learning new things.
 I take a proactive approach towards career growth and skill development through a dedicated effort towards continuing education that I write about in this blog.
 I've come across many great <a href="/resources">resources</a> and ideas that I <a href="https://twitter.com/andrewrgoss" target="_blank">tweet</a> about regularly.
-And of course, I never underestimate the power of asking questions and seeking mentorship.

-Outside of work, I'm big on travel and broadening my life perspective through new experiences.
-You can read more about this <a href="/travel">here</a>.